Jamestown, North Carolina: 20th century

 By April 1947, the North Carolina General Assembly granted Jamestown incorporation.
-Several months after incorporation, Jamestown adopted zoning districts and began construction of a municipal water and sewer system.
+Several months after incorporation, Jamestown adopted zoning districts and began construction of a municipal water system.

 T. C. Ragsdale Sr. served as the town's first mayor, and Charles P. Turner was the first town manager.

-In the 1950s, with a population of approximately 750, the town boasted such improvements as street lighting, water and sewer service, and a fire department.
+In the 1950s, with a population of approximately 750, the town boasted such improvements as street lighting, water service, and a fire department.

 During the 1960s, Jamestown grew quickly.
 Several residential neighborhoods sprang from old farmland.
-An ABC board was formed and a liquor store was constructed, enabling the town to pay off debt incurred for water and sewer lines as well as fund the building of Town Hall in 1967 and the Jamestown Park and Golf Course in 1974.
+An ABC board was formed and a liquor store was constructed, enabling the town to pay off debt incurred for water lines as well as fund a sanitary sewer system, storm sewers, paved residential streets, the building of Town Hall in 1967, and the Jamestown Park and Golf Course in 1974.
+High Point's ABC board opened their first liquor store in 1976, ending Jamestown's remarkable flow of revenue.

 The Former Jamestown High School, Gardner House, Jamestown Historic District, McCulloch's Gold Mill, Richard Mendenhall Plantation Buildings, Oakdale Cotton Mill Village, and Ragsdale Farm are listed on the National Register of Historic Places.